pixel

 Pop Art

 The term "Pop Art" was used for the first time by English critic Lawrence Alloway to characterize the manifestations of popular culture (television, advertising, magazines) that were considered inferior to high culture.
 Alloway, who was a member of the Independent Group that met sporadically at the Institute for Contemporary Art in London, called for an art that would reflect contemporary experience and popular culture.
-He went on to organize two rallying exhibitions, including "This Is Tomorrow" (Whitechapel Gallery, 1956, where Richard Hamilton, another member of the Independent Group, presented his famous collage Just What Is It That Makes Today's Homes So Different, So Appealing?, which anticipated all the aspects of Pop Art.
+He went on to organize two rallying exhibitions, including "This Is Tomorrow" (Whitechapel Gallery, 1956, where Richard Hamilton, another member of the Independent Group, presented his famous collage Just What Is It That Makes Today's Homes So Different, So Appealing?which anticipated all the aspects of Pop Art.
 A second generation of artists drawing their inspiration from media culture, including Peter Blake, David Hockney, Richard Smith, and Allen Jones, subsequently came to the forefront of the English art scene.
 Around the same time in the United States, Robert Rauschenberg proposed an alternative to Abstract Expressionism with his combine-paintings of diverse objects, while Jasper Johns, playing on illusion and reality, repainted beer cans, targets, and American flags.
 The real had entered art, and its most trivial aspects, drawn from consumer culture, was to occupy various artists working in New York, such as Claes Oldenburg, with his deformations of functional objects like telephones or toilet bowls, Roy Lichtenstein with his borrowings from the comic strips, James Rosenquist with his billboard montages of banal images, George Segal with his lifesize plaster figures frozen in everyday situations, Tom Wesselmann with his Great American Nudes, and Andy Warhol with his multiples of contemporary icons like the Coke bottle or Marilyn Monroe.
 These artists worked with mechanical processes such as photography or silkscreen, thus obtaining a flat rendering that denied all subjective emotion.
 The consumer industry adopted Pop Art as an antidote to the rigidity of High Art.
 The term Pop, which spread to music and fashion, corresponded to an entire way of life among young people in the 1960s.

 Bibliography: Lucy Lippard, Pop Art (New York: Praeger, 1966).
 Marco Livingstone, Pop Art: An International Perspective (New York: Rizzoli, 1992).